Use AI to Review Exam Mistakes: A Root-Cause Revision Plan

-Turn a mock-exam mistake list into a root-cause-clustered revision plan — careless errors, concept gaps, time pressure, misread questions each get their own drill, with the highest-score-lift cluster first.
+Turn a mock-exam mistake list into a root-cause-clustered revision plan.
+Careless slips, concept gaps, time pressure, and misread questions each get their own drill, with the highest-score-lift cluster scheduled first.

 The task

 A common failure mode: the model labels everything “concept gap” because that is the safe default.
-The truth is most mock-exam mistakes are 50% careless / 30% time-pressure / 20% real concept gap.
-Tell the model to identify the most likely root cause per question — and to be willing to say “careless” when that is the honest answer.
+The reality is that most mock-exam mistakes break down roughly 50% careless / 30% time-pressure / 20% real concept gap.
+Tell the model to identify the single most likely root cause per question, and to be willing to say “careless” when that is the honest answer.

 What to feed the AI